dgryan1986/sturdy-guacamole/cehv11.md

 - Transport Mode: Client -> Client
 - Tunnel Mode: Gateway -> Gateway

+There are several protocols within the IPsec architecture, including:
+- The Internet Key Exchange (IKE), which creates the encryption keys.
+- Authentication Header (AH), which authenticates the packets' sender.
+- Encapsulating Security Payload (ESP), which provides sender authentication and encryption.

 # IDS, Firewalls, and Honeypots

 # Web Servers, Web Applications, and SQL Injections